-Pool Inspection, Are You Thinking of Buying a Home with a Pool?
+Pool Inspection: Buying a Home with a Pool?

 So before hiring a pool inspector, ask if the company performs pressure testing of the pool plumbing.
 Main drain lines and some water feature lines cannot be easily pressure tested, and that should be noted in their report.
 Check to see if the report includes a written estimate for any needed repairs.

 Another important aspect of an inspection—perhaps the most important aspect—is to make sure the pool is equipped with federally approved anti-entrapment covers on all suction outlets (drains) in the pool.
 Your pool inspector also needs to know applicable state laws regarding pools.

 - Check the Fence

 All communities require fencing or other barriers around the pool to prevent children from wandering into an open pool area.
 Specific requirements may vary from town to town, but all require functioning self-closing, self-latching gates.
 Your inspector should be very familiar with all aspects of safety pertaining to the pool and the surrounding area.

 Depending on the company and the amount paid, pool inspection reports vary widely.
 There is a recommended format that was developed a number of years ago by the Northeast Spa and Pool Association (NESPA), which provides an objective basis for an inspection report.

 When you buy a home with a swimming pool, you’re buying it “as is.”
 So before you sign the papers, know what you’re getting into.
 If you need to make a price adjustment based upon any work that might be required to restore the pool to good operating condition, you’ll be able to negotiate that before your real estate closing.
 Having money held in escrow to cover repair costs is an easy way to address any concerns that may have come up during the inspection.